SkaterDad/elm-prepack-experiments/README.md

 ## RandomGifHttp
 This folder contains the 'Http' example from Elm-lang.org, which fetches random Gifs of cats over Http.

+## RealWorldSPA
+This folder contains Richard Feldman's elm-spa-example, which implements the RealWorldApp specification.
+This folder doesn't contain a prepacked verison yet due to errors.
+Up for a challenge?

 # Contributing
 Pull requests are very welcome!